 Overall, the report concludes that potential effects can be effectively managed using industry standard environmental mitigation measures.
 We will take specific actions to limit and avoid any potential effects on agriculture, plants and wildlife, water, quality of life and more.

-Key actions Hydro One takes
+Key actions Hydro One will continue to take

 Working with property owners